-92. (1) Any contravention of any regulation made under this Law is an offence General offence against this Law and punishable accordingly.

-(2) Where no punishment is specifically prescribed, whoever contravenes this Law or any regulations is guilty of an offence and liable on summary conviction to a fine of five hundred dollars and to imprisonment for three months.
+- 92. (1) Any contravention of any regulation made under this Law is an offence against this Law and punishable accordingly. - (2) Where no punishment is specifically prescribed, a person who contravenes this Law or any regulations commits an offence and is liable on summary conviction to a fine of five hundred dollars and to imprisonment for three months.

-93. In carrying out his duties under this Law the C.A.V.O is subject to the C.A.V.O. is subject to directions of the Governor.
+93. In carrying out his duties under this Law the C.A.V.O is subject to the directions of the Governor.

-Publication in consolidated and revised form authorised by the Governor in Cabinet this 29th day of July, 2003.
+Publication in consolidated and revised form authorised by the Governor in Cabinet this 18th day of October, 2011.